thestormforge/self-guided-workshop/Java/module00/README.md

-# An Introduction to StormForge Optimize Pro
+# An Introduction to Machine Learning-Based Optimization

-### What problem does StormForge Optimize Pro solve?
+## Solving for Kubernetes Complexity at Scale
 Managing application parameters for Kubernetes deployments is difficult at best and near impossible at scale.

 Beyond setting basic Kubernetes native deployment parameters like `requests` and `limits`, there are a whole host of *application-specific* environment variables that directly impact both application performance and the total cost to run the application.

 ![Kubernetes Parameters Can Be Complicated!](/Java/Assets/Images/k8s-param-gauges.png)

 <sub>Figure 1: Application parameters can include resource `requests` and `limits` as well as other variables like `HEAP_SIZE`, `PARALLEL_GC_THREADS`, and many more. </sub>

 The default behavior is to overprovision resources, ship features quickly, and worry about efficiency *(read: cost overruns)* later.